 We highly recommend that you find an attorney you can trust.

-We suggest you discuss these six topics with this attorney.
+We suggest you discuss these six topics and legal terms with this attorney.
 By preparing for these extremely common scenarios in web design projects, you’ll save yourself time, money, and headaches, while preserving client goodwill and satisfaction with your work.

 Frank is the founder of Sagapixel, an SEO and web design firm with offices in New Jersey and Philadelphia.
 Frank is an alumnus of Rutgers University and holds an MBA from the Fox School of Business at Temple University.